 shadow - shadow password file

-/etc/shadow is an access-restricted ASCII system file that stores users' encrypted passwords and related information.
-The shadow file can be used in conjunction with other shadow sources, including the NIS maps passwd.byname and passwd.byuid.
+/etc/shadow is an access-restricted ASCII system file that stores users’ hashed passwords and related information.
+The shadow file can be used in conjunction with other shadow sources, including the NIS maps passwd.byname and passwd.byuid or password data stored on an LDAP server.
 Programs use the getspnam(3C) routines to access this information.
+Shell scripts use the getent(8) command to access this information.

 username:password :lastchg:min: max:warn:inactive: expire:flag